cefriel/competence-kg/README.md

 The `corso-kg-rdf.ipynb` notebook contains the code to construct the knowledge graph and to inspect and query the it.
 An in-memory database is instantiated using the `rdflib` library and the CSV files in the `data` folder.
 In this case, the `*-iri.csv` files are considered instead of the `assignment.csv` and `competences.csv` files.
 Indeed, we leverage the SKOS vocabulary describing the DigComp framework (already [available online](http://publications.europa.eu/resource/dataset/digital-competence-framework)) to enrich the company's graph without having to instantiate from the CSV all the data about the competences.

 The mappings from the CSV files to the ontology are defined using YARRRML, compiled to RML using the `yatter` tool and executed using the `morph-kgc` processor.
+The mappings are available in `mappings` folder.
 The `SPARQL` language is used to query the database.

+The generated RDF graphs are serialised in the Turtle format and saved in the `rdf` folder together with a dump of the DigComp SKOS vocabulary.

 ## LangChain QA
 The `corso-kg-langchain.ipynb` notebook provides the code to execute QA (i.e., natural language querying) over the three databases leveraging the `langchain` library and the OpenAI GPT models.
 The `SQLDatabaseChain`, `GraphCypherQAChain`, `GraphSPARQLQAChain` are used in the code.